-Parents must complete an emergency information card for each child enrolled in the district.
-The card should list the family physician's name, where parents or a responsible adult can be located, and any necessary emergency instructions.
+Parents must complete the emergency contact information on the student registration form and the enclosed Health Documents.
 Parents must promptly inform the school if this contact information changes during the school year.

 Evacuations

 The school district will hold routine evacuation drills throughout the school year.
 Classroom teachers will provide students with detailed instructions on building evacuations.